onevcat/UniWebView-Docs/docs/guide/webrtc-support.md

 #### On iOS

 1. Make sure you are targeting iOS 14.3 or later.
 Before iOS 14.3, there is no support of WebRTC on iOS system.
-2. Add the code below to enable auto play on iOS before you create a web view.
+2. Add the code below to enable auto-play on iOS before you create a web view.
 Otherwise, the captured video won't play correctly.

    ```csharp
    UniWebView.SetAllowAutoPlay(true);